-Heading Home Economic Mobility Service (EMS), is one-of-a-kind supportive empowerment service for our clients to achieve self-sufficiency and financial independence.
-Economic Mobility Services specialists are experienced staff who provide one-on-one coaching sessions in financial empowerment and management, budget planning, job search and career development, etc. Topics in financial management and career development includes:
+Heading Home Economic Mobility Service (EMS) is a one-of-a-kind supportive empowerment service for our clients to achieve self-sufficiency and financial independence.
+Economic Mobility Services specialists are experienced staff who provide one-on-one coaching sessions in financial empowerment and management, budget planning, job search, and career development, etc. Topics in financial management and career development include:

 - basic banking;

 - personal finance and budget planning;